tomas/needle/README.md

 Request options
 ---------------

- - `timeout`: Returns error if no response received in X milisecs.
+ - `timeout`   : Returns error if no response received in X milisecs.
 Defaults to `10000` (10 secs). `0` means no timeout.
- - `follow`: Number of redirects to follow. `false` means don't follow any (default), `true` means 10.
+ - `follow`    : Number of redirects to follow. `false` means don't follow any (default), `true` means 10.
- - `multipart`: Enables multipart/form-data encoding.
+ - `multipart` : Enables multipart/form-data encoding.
 Defaults to `false`.
- - `proxy`: Forwards request through HTTP proxy.
+ - `proxy`     : Forwards request through HTTP(s) proxy.
 Eg. `proxy: 'http://proxy.server.com:3128'`
- - `agent`: Uses an http.Agent of your choice, instead of the global (default) one.
+ - `agent`     : Uses an http.Agent of your choice, instead of the global (default) one.
- - `headers`: Object containing custom HTTP headers for request.
+ - `headers`   : Object containing custom HTTP headers for request.
 Overrides defaults described below.
+ - `auth`      : Determines what to do with provided username/password.
+Options are `digest`, `auto` or `basic` (default).

 Response options
 ----------------

- - `decode`: Whether to decode response to UTF-8 if Content-Type charset is different.
+ - `decode`    : Whether to decode response to UTF-8 if Content-Type charset is different.
 Defaults to `true`.
- - `parse`: Whether to parse XML or JSON response bodies automagically.
+ - `parse`     : Whether to parse XML or JSON response bodies automagically.
 Defaults to `true`.
- - `output`: Dump response output to file.
+ - `output`    : Dump response output to file.
 When response is text, this occurs after parsing/decoding is done.

 Note: To stay light on dependencies, Needle doesn't include the `xml2js` module used for XML parsing.
 To enable it, simply do `npm install xml2js`.